-Martin Cuff, executive director of the Association of Film Commissioners International, explains the varied, expanding and essential role that commissions are playing in the international production marketplace.
+Martin Cuff, former executive director of the Association of Film Commissioners International, explains the varied, expanding and essential role that commissions are playing in the international production marketplace.

 Film productions still seem to follow the most generous incentive scheme.
 Can countries with no formal scheme compete to attract productions?
 Are factors like facilities, infrastructure, language, lower production costs and a favourable exchange rate a sufficient draw?

 It’s been years since I had a conversation with a filmmaker that didn’t start, ‘What incentives do you offer?’
 Incentives, therefore, really are the foot in the door for a lot of locations.
 But incentives are not the only thing most productions are interested in and there are many destinations—Sweden springs to mind—without film incentives who have been able to significantly punch above their weight in the international arena.
 For Sweden, a lot was due to the rise in popularity of Swedish literature, but the combination of local equipment and infrastructure, a good English-speaking crew base, a tourism infrastructure, as well as forward-thinking film commissioners, all have combined to convert interest into production.

 In the USA, California and New York have long dominated the production landscape.
 How have smaller states like Georgia and Louisiana managed to attract productions away from these traditional hubs?